reactjs/react.dev/src/content/reference/react/cache.md

 If both `AnimatedWeatherCard` and `MinimalWeatherCard` render for the same city, they will call different memoized functions that have separate cache look-ups.
 This is a missed opportunity for sharing work.

-Instead, define your memoized function in a scope that can be shared across components.
+Instead, define your memoized function in a dedicated module that can be [`import`-ed](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) across components.

 ```js [[2, 3, "export default cache(fetchTemperature)"], [2, 8, "getTemperature", 0], [2, 18, "getTemperature", 0]]
 // getTemperature.js